Last Updated on October 29, 2023

-Shallow, incongruous, or unstable patellofemoral joint may cause activity related anterior pain, causing activity-related anterior knee pain.
+The shallow, incongruous, or unstable patellofemoral joint may cause activity-related anterior pain, causing activity-related anterior knee pain.

 During walking thrust of the tibia relative to the femur may cause strain of medial collateral ligaments, resulting in localized pain and progressive joint laxity.

 The patients may develop a circumduction gait because outward swinging of the legs is required to avoid knocking their knees together leading to an awkward and laborious.

 Depending on the severity, the patient may find it difficult to run, ride a bicycle, play sports.

 Left untreated, the condition may progress and deteriorate.